Ananya1907/Ananya_Codes/README.md

 # C-Codes

 ## Overview
 	This repository contains C codes using Arrays, Linked Lists, Stacks, Queues, Graphs, and Trees.
-The codes show the application and implementation of Breadth-First Search (BFS) and Binary Search Trees (BST).
+The codes show the application and implementation of Breadth-First Search (BFS), Depth-First Search (DFS), and Binary Search Trees (BST).

 ## Contents
 	* 'ConnectedComponents.c': Finds the number of connected components in the given graph.